raspberrypilearning/from-me-to-you/en/step_4.md

 --- /task ---

 --- task ---

+What's the occasion?
+It could be  a birthday or anniversary; an annual day of celebration such as Valentine's Day; a religious holiday; or something else?

+--- /task ---

+--- task ---

 Choose a theme for your project.
-It could be under the sea, space, a party, nature or something completely different.
+The theme could follow an occasion or be something different such as under the sea, space, a party, nature or something completely different.

 --- /task ---